CodeYourFuture/CYF-Workshops/git-cli/staging.md

 # Staging changes

+## Learning objectives

-🎯 Goal: stage changes in our working directory
+- [ ] stage changes in our working directory

-🎯 Goal: check the state of the working directory and the staging area
+- [ ] check the state of the working directory and the staging area

 ## Updating the working tree